Kansas State vs. Montana State Predictions & Picks - NCAA Tournament First Round

 Kansas State Performance Insights

-- The Wildcats' +207 scoring differential (outscoring opponents by 6.5 points per game) is a result of scoring 75.5 points per game (86th in college basketball) while allowing 69 per contest (143rd in college basketball).
+- The Wildcats outscore opponents by 6.5 points per game (scoring 75.5 points per game to rank 85th in college basketball while giving up 69 per contest to rank 142nd in college basketball) and have a +207 scoring differential overall.

 - Kansas State wins the rebound battle by 2.2 boards on average.
-It records 32.4 rebounds per game, which ranks 138th in college basketball, while its opponents grab 30.2 per outing.
+It collects 32.4 rebounds per game, which ranks 138th in college basketball, while its opponents grab 30.2 per contest.

 - Kansas State has committed 13.7 turnovers per game (322nd in college basketball action) while forcing 14.3 (36th in college basketball).